Insert or Append Text with Sed: Master Advanced Techniques

 4. Create backups when editing files in-place

-5. Leverage patterns for dynamic and flexible text placement
+5. Use patterns for flexible text placement

-Best Practices Checklist
+Best Practices

 • Preview changes before applying permanently